 Insurance coverage does not have to be continuous in nature or even last for months at a time.
-With temporary motorcycle insurance you can choose the length of your coverage even if it is only for a few days.
+With temporary motorcycle insurance, you can choose the length of your coverage, even if it is only for a few days.

 What is Temporary Motorcycle Insurance?

-How Does the Policy Work?
+How Does This Policy Work?

 The length of the policy can be set in advance if you know just how long it will be needed or it can be set up in increments that will provide longer coverage periods.